-#5 Don’t dissect and discuss the game, unless the athlete initiates.
+#5 Don’t dissect and discuss the game unless the athlete initiates it.

-Particularly, when the student athletes were in high school, they (especially the women) did not enjoy talking about the actual game at dinner/post game.
+Particularly, when the student-athletes were in high school, they (especially the women) did not enjoy talking about the actual game at dinner/post-game.
 This is something that a lot of the experts have been saying for years and was reinforced by the participants.
 A female athlete said it best, “I don’t think my dad realized that I talk about the game during school, before the game, during the game, and after the game with my coach and teammates.
-At the end, I’m burned out.
+In the end, I’m burned out.
 I don’t want to talk about it anymore.”

 #6 Kids should play multiple sports growing up.

 They were adamant about this.
-I had one participant whose father made her choose a sport in middle school and she burned out.
+I had one participant whose father made her choose a sport in middle school, and she burned out.
 She quit playing for over a year.
-She told her father that if she started playing again, that he couldn’t be involved.
+She told her father that if she started playing again, he couldn’t be involved.

 #7 You can’t want it more than your child!

-Over Involved Parents are ones who want it worse than the participants do.
+Over-involved parents are the ones who want it worse than the participants do.
 Yes, all but one participant said this was a problem.
 If they want it more than the kids, they are too emotional about it.
-When the student athletes see the emotion, they get panicked and feel pressure.
+When the student-athletes see the emotion, they get panicked and feel pressure.